Minhaj Barna: Early life and career

 Minhaj Barna was born in 1923 in a conservative Rohilkhand Pathan family in Ahmedabad, Gujarat, British India.
 His family came from Qaimganj in the Farrukhabad district of Uttar Pradesh.
 India.
 Barna obtained his primary education in Ahmadabad, later he moved to Bombay and worked as a teacher.
 After that, he went to Delhi, where he joined the Jamia Millia University and received his graduation degree from there.
 He also became the member of the Communist Party of India (CPI) to fight against the British rule of India.

 Minhaj Barna migrated with his family to Pakistan in 1949, where he joined several newspapers such as the Daily Imroze, the Pakistan Times and The Muslim.
 He also worked for the Associated Press of Pakistan news agency as its correspondent in London, England.
 It was his last assignment as a journalist.

 His major roles were as secretary-general and president of the Pakistan Federal Union of Journalists (PFUJ).
 He was first elected for these positions in 1969.
 He was also the founder-president of All-Pakistan Newspaper Employees Confederation (APNEC) that includes the union of journalists and combined unions of newspaper organisations.

 Minhaj Barna played a key role in a historic nationwide labor strike that lasted for 10 days in 1970.
 As a result, an act for protection of rights of journalists was made part of the 1973 Constitution of Pakistan.
 Minhaj Barna's health suffered a harmful blow when he, as a trade union leader, went on the longest hunger strike that any political party leader or group had ever observed.

 Death and legacy

 Minhaj Barna died at a private hospital in Islamabad on 15 January 2011.
 He was suffering from duodenum ulcer in his stomach for a long time and had undergone surgery.
 After the surgery, he was struggling for his life.
 He was buried at the Racecourse Graveyard in Rawalpindi.
 Pakistan.
 Among his survivors are his daughter, Afshan Sardar, and his younger brother Meraj Muhammad Khan.

 One major Pakistani newspaper says, "Barna was a man of commitment and action who remained true to his cause to the very end of his life."
 Veteran Pakistani journalist, I. A. Rehman, paying tribute to Minhaj Barna, called him "the battleship of Pakistan's journalist community."

+Writings

+Barna began writing poetry in his youth and had poems published as early as 1948 in the literary magazine Preet Lari, prior to his migration to Pakistan.
+In addition to poetry, he wrote articles, statements, and union material in his capacity as a journalist and press-freedom activist.
+His major published work is a collection of poems titled Marsia Chauthey Satoon Ka, which reflects on political repression, censorship, and the struggle for press freedom in Pakistan.
+The collection was formally launched in Lahore and was discussed in contemporary press coverage as a poetic response to the authoritarian period of General Zia-ul-Haq’s rule.